enveloophq/docsjs/src/content/docs/getting-started/formatting-dynamic-content.md

 ---
 title: "Formatting / Dynamic Content"
-layout: default
-parent: Getting Started
 description: How to format text and use variables to display dynamic content
-nav_order: 4
 ---

 There are various useful styling options available for Enveloop templates, sections and elements.
-Along with this, you'll want to have control over the basic formatting and use of text in your messages.&#x20;
+Along with this, you'll want to have control over the basic formatting and use of text in your messages.

-## Using Markdown
+### Using Markdown

 So, while a "text" element can have color, padding, and alignment, you still want to describe your text for bold, italic, bullets (ordered / unordered lists), headings, etc. This is accomplished using **Markdown**.&#x20;